bellarm/sudoku/README.md

 Compile the program using this command: gcc -Wall -Werror -O -o sudoku sudoku.c

-If you have downloaded my test cases (and make sure they're in the same directory xD), run it by typing:
+If you have downloaded my test cases run it by typing:
 ./sudoku < test1.txt
+(make sure they are in the same directory)

 If you want to try using your own puzzle, run the program by typing ./sudoku and enter your puzzle in this format:
 010200304